Spencer07c7/SLMTargets/README.md

 **1.** Acquire a **z-stack** of your tissue of interest and load it using the **_load image_** button.
 The higher the z-resolution of the image stack, the more precise your holographic targeting will be.
 I recommend using **2-4 µm spacing**.
 Do ensure the images have a high _signal-to-noise ratio_ (you will likely need to average many images per plane).

 **2.** Run [Cellpose](https://github.com/MouseLand/cellpose) on the z-stack in order to automatically **extract the 3D mask** of each neuronal cell body in the form of a 'masks.tif' file.
 This file will be used to compute the _centroid_ of each neuron within the image volume.
 Load it using the **_load masks_** button.
-**Note:** The mask of each neuron contains pixels that have a value corresponding its ROI number from Cellpose.
-Please ensure the masks file contains as many images as your z-stack.
+**Note:** The mask of each neuron consists of pixels that have a value corresponding its ROI number from Cellpose.
+The masks file should contain as many images as your z-stack.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/81040584/191570971-2d93cfdc-04a0-47f9-8645-fdbd26b1efa8.gif"/>